About CLUE

 The

-Ohio and Tom Kowalczk's boat Dragonfly based in Lakeside,
+team predominantly uses Tom Kowalczk's boat Dragonfly based

-two Imagenex Model 872 Yellow Fin sidescan sonars, a dual-frequency
+two Imagenex Model 872 Yellow Fin sidescan sonars, two dual-frequency

-Klein Model 595 converted to digital operation, and a J.W.
-Fishers
+Klein Model 595 converted to digital operation, and a Geometrics

-capability of using its search equipment in a stand-alone configuration
+CLUE has the capability of using its search equipment in a

-that allows search and survey operations from other platforms.
+stand-alone configuration that allows search and survey operations

 |